Online training provider offering CSCS Card Courses to get a Green CSCS Card plus a full range of online work based learning

 The cost of the course includes access to the Learning Management System.This is where you launch the course monitor progress and download certificates.
 If you are training more than one candidate then you can nominate a manager who will be able to assign courses and monitor progress and download certificates and run reports.
 For more information on how the Learning Management System works please visit this page https://www.thmtraining.co.uk/learning-management-system-and-solution/

-If you are a business, organisation or School and would prefer to be invoiced please call, email or message and we can arrange this for you
+If you are a business or organisation and would prefer to be invoiced please call, email or message and we can arrange this for you

 When you checkout you can send us any additional information such as your candidates name and email addresses if you are training more than one candidate.
 We will then allocate your courses to the candidates.
 Logins to the e-learning will then be emailed.
 Candidates can access their learning via any internet enabled device and complete their training at their own pace.
 All course licences are valid for 12 months from the date of purchase